Finding the Best Places to Retire Since 2006!

 Cons: Winter roads are sometimes treacherous.

-Notes: Banner Elk has grown by 80% within the last 10 to 15 years.
-Nearly 45% of locals are college educated.
-The town has some racial diversity.
-This is a rural area; the nearest interstate is 25 miles away.
+Notes: Banner Elk has grown by 55% within the last 10 years and has some racial diversity.
+This is a rural area - the nearest interstate is 25 miles away.
 Winter tourism helps keep the feeling of isolation at bay when the snow begins to fall.

 Recommended as a Retirement Spot?
 Yes